 Carnitine or L-Carnitine is a vitamin like compound made in the body from the amino acids lysine and methionine.
 It is found in animal-based, not plant based, sources of protein.
 L-carnitine has been used to help with fat metabolism and recent scientific studies suggest that it helps reduce weight in overweight dogs and cats.

-Natural micro-flora (friendly bacteria) that may help improves intestinal microbial balance.
-Helps the digestion process, thus providing more efficient utilization of food and produce bacteriocins which act as natural antibiotics against bad bacteria.
+Natural micro-flora (friendly bacteria) that may help improve intestinal microbial balance.
+Helps the digestion process, thus providing more efficient utilization of food.

 Manganese Proteinate/ Manganese Sulfate